ahmed-mego/Puck-Collect_Robot/README.md

    - Communicates with the STM32 via **UART protocol**.

 2. **STM32 (Low-Level Control):**
-   - Controls motors, sensors, and actuators.
+   - Controls motors, sensors.
    - Implements PID control for smooth movement.
    - Sends sensor data (e.g., encoder readings) to the Raspberry Pi.

 3. **Communication:**
    - **UART Protocol:** Facilitates real-time data exchange between Raspberry Pi and STM32.
-   - Data includes motor commands, sensor readings, and status updates.
+   - Data includes motor commands.

 4. **Mapping and Localization:**
-   - Uses **ROS2 Jazzy** with encoder and sensor data to create a map of the arena and localize the robot.
+   - Uses **ROS2 Jazzy** with encoder to create a map of the arena and localize the robot.

 5. **Puck Detection and Collection:**
    - **Computer Vision:** Identifies pucks using OpenCV.